-Subclause (4) The contractor and the client may convene meetings for review of specific works or materials in order to assess whether the services in question are contractually compliant in relation to specified characteristics or whether they should be rejected as non-compliant.
+Subclause (4) The contractor and the client convene supervision meetings for review of specific works or materials agreed upon in connection with the design review in order to assess whether the works in question are contractually compliant in relation to specified characteristics or whether they should be rejected as noncompliant.
+In addition, the contractor and the client may request supervision reviews as set out in the first sentence of this subclause as and when needed.

-Subclause (5) Before the review mentioned in clause 21, subclause (4), the contractor must have performed, and on request documented, the quality assurance agreed.
-In connection with the review, a protocol is prepared, describing the characteristics of the works or materials and specifying whether they have been approved or rejected.
+Subclause (5) Before the supervision review mentioned in clause 21, subclause (4), the contractor must have performed, and on request documented, the quality assurance agreed.
+In connection with the supervision review, a supervision protocol is prepared, describing the characteristics of the works or materials and specifying whether they have been approved or rejected.